 According to taxjar.com:

-“Sellers fall into three categories which determines their collection requirements:
+“Sellers fall into three categories which determine their collection requirements:

 - Remote seller with a physical presence due to inventory: